-The monuments of the Silk Road cities on display here are landmarks of premodern dynasties and empires, which united realms and routes that now fall under the jurisdiction of different and separate political entities.
-Amongst these are the five nation states in which the historical cities of this exhibition are located, namely Uzbekistan, Turkmenistan, Kazakhstan, Iran and Afghanistan.
+The monuments of the Silk Road cities are landmarks of premodern dynasties and empires, which united realms and routes that now fall under the jurisdiction of different and separate political entities.
+Amongst these are the five nation states in which the historical cities presented on this website are located, namely Uzbekistan, Turkmenistan, Kazakhstan, Iran and Afghanistan.
 The present-day borders of most of these states are, relatively speaking, quite recent.
 Uzbekistan, Turkmenistan and Kazakhstan acquired independence after the dissolution of the Soviet Union in 1991 and find their origin in the creation of Soviet republics in the 1920s.
 Afghanistan emerged in the middle of the 18th century with the rise of the Durrani Empire and has known a very tumultuous history since, especially as a zone of contest for British and Russian colonial powers, the ill-fated battle ground of the ‘Great Game’.
 In contrast, the term ‘Iran’ has a very long history and has been in use since ancient times, for a territory of which the borders were subject to change, depending on those who ruled.
 The present-day nation state Iran originates in the Safavid Empire (1501-1722) and found its definitive form in the 19th century.
-The monuments represented here on photographs, postcards and prints, captured sometime between the late 19th century and the 1970s, are now predominantly seen as part of the cultural heritage of these different nation states and as such, subject to different national discourses.
+The monuments featured here on photographs, postcards and prints, captured sometime between the late 19th century and the 1970s, are now predominantly seen as part of the cultural heritage of these different nation states and as such, subject to different national discourses.

 At the same time, however, these monuments stand as witnesses of a shared imperial history of a premodern cultural space that is often referred to as the Turco-Persian world.
 Dynastic rulers, usually with a nomadic Turkic background, established large empires over sedentary and nomadic peoples in an area covering present-day Iran, Central Asia, Afghanistan, Asia Minor and Northern India.
 In this huge area, Persian language and culture dominated or was adopted, creating a political and cultural Turco-Persian symbiosis that thrived from the 10th to the 18th century.
 The emergence of colonial powers in the Mughal Empire of the Indian subcontinent and in Central Asia heralded the end of this Turco-Persian imperial age.